Kimberly-Clark (KMB) Q2 2017 Results - Earnings Call Transcript

 Thomas J. Falk - Kimberly-Clark Corp.

 Yes, I mean, you are right, Olivia, retailers determine the final finished products selling price in North America and that's the way it's always been.
 And so we go to market with a consistent trade deal.
-And then our customers decide how they want to apply those funds and whether they want to invest some of their own funds to attract the young family into the retail environment.
+And then our customers decide how they want to apply those funds and whether they want to invest some of their own funds to attract the young family into their retail environment.

 And that's kind of been the way the game has been played for a long, long time and that's really not any different now.
 It was the way Wal-Mart played as they grew and certainly some of the e-commerce players are offering hot deals to try to make sure the family gets converted to their shopping.